tidymodels/tailor/tests/testthat/_snaps/adjust-numeric-range.md

     Message

       -- Container -------------------------------------------------------------------
-      A postprocessor with 1 operation:
+      A regression postprocessor with 1 operation:

       * Constrain numeric predictions to be between [-Inf, Inf].